Here are all the winners from the Oscars 2024 – rolling list

 Best Animated Picture

-The Boy and the Heron
+The Boy and the Heron – winner

 Elemental